murribu/wcsb/src/notes/meetings.2024-05-20.md

 By my count, there were 7 folks who spoke during public comment in support of the change to Title IX, encouraging our board to remain in compliance with it, including the recent changes.
 Several of these speakers were wearing [[organizations.Wilco Iris]] shirts.

 Three people spoke against the recent changes, citing the many states (including TN) that are suing the federal government to retract these changes.
-One speaker was wearing a [[organizations.MomsForLiberty]] shirt.
+One speaker was wearing a [[organizations.MomsForLiberty]] shirt and referred to a [debunked story](https://www.nbcnews.com/tech/misinformation/urban-myth-litter-boxes-schools-became-gop-talking-point-rcna51439) of litter boxes in school.

 [[Mr. Golden|people.admin.Jason Golden]] said, "we're at the study stage," regarding this topic.